First United Methodist Church

 Historic Register Listing:Lafayette Historic Register Number 005: Designated November 1, 1990

-First United Methodist Church is among only a handful of remaining structures in Lafayette Parish built in the Classical Revival style.
+First United Methodist Church is among only a handful of remaining buildings in Lafayette Parish built in the Classical Revival style.
 In 1924, funds were raised to construct this building, largely with the generous assistance of patron, Mrs. Elisabeth Denbo-Montgomery.
-Mrs. Denbo-Montgomery was a local philanthropist and daughter of the original owners of the Denbo-Montgomery House, which is featured on page 54 of this book.
+She was a local philanthropist and the daughter of the original owners of the DenboMontgomery House.
 Several early members of the First United Methodist Church were also prominent civic leaders in Lafayette, including Eloi Girard, Harold Demanade, J. J. Davidson, Jr., and the Ben P. Paxton families.
-The pews in the balcony and those in the choir loft are from the early church building, constructed around 1858 on South Washington and Congress Streets.
-The pulpit, altar chairs, and pump organ also originated in the former church.
+The earlier church building, constructed around 1858 on the corner of South Washington and Congress Streets had pews, pulpit, altar chairs, and pump organ that are now used in the Classical Revival Church building.
+The pews are in the balcony and in the choir loft, and remaining items enjoy the same use as in the former church.